History of the Royal Navy (before 1707): House of Anjou (1154–1216)

-When King John’s campaign to recover Normandy from the French was at a breaking point, the northern barons of England began to rise in revolt.
-Forced by the insurrection, John signed the Magna Carta on 15 June 1215, in hopes of satisfying the barons to buy time for Pope Innocent III to excommunicate the rebellious barons and condemn the Magna Carta.
+When King John's campaign to recover Normandy from the French was at a breaking point, the northern barons of England began to rise in revolt.
+Forced by the insurrection, John signed Magna Carta on 15 June 1215, in hopes of satisfying the barons to buy time for Pope Innocent III to excommunicate the rebellious barons and condemn Magna Carta.
 From this, the barons revolted, commencing the First Barons' War with the capture of Rochester Castle.
 Grasping, however, that they (the barons) were outmatched by royalists and King John, the barons decided to turn to France for assistance.
-Realizing the baron's intentions, John attempted to assemble a Navy, to prevent the arrival of the French.
+Realising the baron's intentions, John attempted to assemble a Navy, to prevent the arrival of the French.
 France, who saw this as a fortunate opportunity, decided to assist the barons, with Phillip II's (King of France) son Dauphin Louis, later known as Louis VIII of France, to invade England.
 With John unable to swiftly build up his navy, due to the adopting of infrequent maritime operations from William the Conqueror, the French Navy under Louis invaded and landed at Sandwich unopposed in April 1216.
 With Louis near London, John fled to Winchester, where he would stay until his death on 19 October 1216, having his nine-year-old son Henry III as heir to the throne.

+Late medieval England

 House of Plantagenet (1216–1399)

-Paradoxically, John's death turned the tide against Louis, the rebellion in England, and the development of the English navy.
-William Marshal, 1st Earl of Pembroke, who became regent to the son of the recently deceased English king, began to regain the loyalties to the royalist cause through a regimen of compromise.
-Among these were the Cinque Ports, who had substantial amounts of maritime ships.
-With the English now having a substantial number of vessels, Louis returned to France to gather reinforcements and more maritime vessels.
+Paradoxically, John's death turned the tide against Louis and the rebellion in England and spurred the development of the English navy.
+William Marshal, who became regent to the son of the recently deceased English king, began to regain support for the royalist cause through a regimen of compromise.
+Among his priorities were the Cinque Ports, which had a substantial number of ships.
+Louis was then obliged to return to France to gather reinforcements and more ships of his own.
 Though he succeeded, English vessels began to blockade and harass French shipping, trade, and blockaded multiple French-controlled English ports.